bitliner/shared-pack/README.md

 <a name="createModule"></a>
 ## Create a javascript module

+The module should satisfy the following 2 conditions:

+1. it should be exposed as node.js module - using `module.exports`
+2. the function to expose should be the angular.js function - with dependencies declared as parameters of the function

+### Example

 1. crete folder: `mkdir shared-module && cd $_`
 2. initialize bower.json and package.json `bower init && npm init`
 3. create module, example `shared-service.js`: